martinbean/martinbean.dev/_posts/2011-02-09-torophp-and-templates.md

 ---
+excerpt: About ToroPHP, a tiny PHP library for templating.
 title: ToroPHP and Templates
 ---
 Like most website developers, I’m constantly hunting for that perfect PHP framework that’s going to make my life easier, instead of making my life easier for myself.